 6 The default settings work well for most models, but there are some settings that - depending on your model - you may want to adjust.

-Profile: Should ALWAYS be set to Z-ABS
+Material: Should ALWAYS be set to Z-ABS

 Layer Thickness: Selecting a smaller layer thickness will give you more detail, but will take significantly longer to print.
 Larger layer thickness will print faster but with less detail.